ovh/docs/pages/cloud/private-cloud/vmware_fault_tolerance/guide.en-gb.md

 On a virtual machine with **Fault Tolerance** enabled, it is no longer possible to perform certain actions or to use certain devices.

 Please refer to [this documentation](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.avail.doc/GUID-F5264795-11DA-4242-B774-8C3450997033.html){.external-link} for more details on the topic.
-A list of Incompatible features and devices is available on [this page](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.avail.doc/GUID-C1749AD4-70E2-406C-864C-719F54BF1BC1.html){.external-link}.
+A list of incompatible features and devices is available on [this page](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.avail.doc/GUID-C1749AD4-70E2-406C-864C-719F54BF1BC1.html){.external-link}.

 ## Go further